 - To capture substance data for EMA E2B(R3) section D.8.r.EU, update the Case Drug History Substance layout.

-For the Device Details section to appear, the Case must have a Case Product that is a Combination Product.
-Use this section to specify the report type and add details about device-type Case Products.
+For some device fields to appear, the Case must have a Case Product that is a Combination Product.
+Use the following Report Details fields to specify this information about device-type Case Products:

-When you enter Remedial Actions and Malfunction at the Case Product Device level, Vault syncs device-specific information to this section at the Case level.
+When you enter Remedial Action and Malfunction at the Case Product level, Vault syncs this device-specific information to the Case level.
 This is useful for Cases that involve multiple Combination Products or Combination Products with multiple device constituents.

 Contacts Section